Careers in Computer and Information Sciences

 Resume Reviews and Mock Telephone Interviews

 Many of our alumni volunteer to review current students’ professional resumes and to conduct practice telephone interviews—all to help prepare students for a very competitive job market.
 We thank all of these amazing alumni who are graciously volunteering their time and talents to benefit students as they enter the job market.
-On this page, you’ll find a list of those alumni who are willing to participate in either resume reviews and/or telephone interviews.
-Select the alumni whose profession most closely matches your career goals.

 The Office of Career Development and Placement Assistance is here to help you find the perfect job when you graduate.
 At the CDPA, experts will help you with career planning, creating effective resumes or portfolios, and effective interviewing techniques.
 Emily Bennett is the Science and Technology Career Consultant.